payload1080/payload1080/_posts/2021-04-14-VolumeInformationUSB_CryptoStealer.md

 I came across with this malware several times before, but couldn't find any detailed analysis reports nor brief, so here I am writting one.
 Malware author uses very basic persistence mechanisms and spreading methods (e.g. infecting USB sticks), but the reason I decided to make a brief about this malware was a smart trick used by author to steal crypto.
-Briefly, it creates a thread which monitors and parses clipboard data, checks if it contains any crypto wallet address, if so replaces it with authors wallet adress (victim copies a valid wallet address, meanwhile pasted adress is attackers one).
+Briefly, it creates a thread which monitors and parses clipboard data, checks if it contains any crypto wallet address, if so replaces it with authors wallet adress (victim copies a valid wallet address, meanwhile pasted address is attackers one).

 ![Noice](/assets/images/VolumeInformationUSBCryptoStealer/noice.jpg)